 Expungement and sealing are legal processes that restrict access to certain criminal records.
 Expungement removes the record from public view, while sealing restricts access to the record but does not completely destroy it.
 Not all misdemeanors are eligible for expungement or sealing, and the eligibility criteria may vary based on the specific offense.
 There are two degrees that a misdemeanor can be committed, including: 1st-degree misdemeanors and 2nd-degree misdemeanors.

->>> Read more: What Is A Misdemeanor in Florida
+>>> Read more: What Is A Misdemeanor in Florida?

-It's important to consult with an attorney to understand the specific details of your case and whether you are eligible for expungement or sealing.
+It's important to consult with an expungement attorney to understand the specific details of your case and whether you are eligible for expungement or sealing.
 Keep in mind that laws can change, so it's advisable to seek legal advice from a professional who can provide information based on the most current regulations.

 In Florida, misdemeanors can generally appear on a criminal background check indefinitely unless they have been expunged or sealed.
 However, the Fair Credit Reporting Act (FCRA) imposes certain limitations on how long certain information, including criminal convictions, can be reported by consumer reporting agencies.